hashgraph/stablecoin-studio/cli/README.md

 From the main menu users are able to use the following functions:

-1. Create new stable coins
+1. Create a new Stable Coin
-2. Operate with previously created stable coins
-3. List the stable coins for which they have permissions.
-4. Access the configuration menu.
+2. Manage imported tokens
+3. Operate with an existing Stable Coin
+4. List Stable Coins
+5. Configuration

 #### Operate with stable coin